Resignation Letter for Going Back To School (Best Samples)

 Bottom Line

 Your resignation letter may be the last document in your employee file when you intend to rejoin the school.
-Therefore, it may contribute to your conduct as an employee to the person needing to review your file.
-As such, you should ensure you provide the correct information.
+Therefore, it may contribute to your conduct as an employee for the person needing to review your file.
+As such, you should ensure that you provide the correct information.
 In addition, in some cases, the letter serves as your notice of resignation.
 Therefore, it should comply with the terms of your employment contract.

 When writing your letter, be positive and professional, and avoid using vocabulary and superfluous words, as they do not add value.
 You must address the correct recipient, especially if there is a strict termination process.
 Where there is a standard format for such documents, ensure you adhere to it.